reflex-frp/reflex-platform/HACKING.md

 ./hack-on reflex
 ```

-This will check out the same version of `reflex` currently being used by `try-reflex`.
-Note that `reflex`, here, is a path relative to the current directory, so you must be in the try-reflex folder when you execute this.
+This will check out the same version of `reflex` currently being used by the Reflex Platform.
+Note that `reflex`, here, is a path relative to the current directory, so you must be in this folder when you execute this.

-Once the repository is checked out, you can make modifications to it, which will be used the next time you enter a `try-reflex` shell.
-Existing `try-reflex` sessions will not be affected.
+Once the repository is checked out, you can make modifications to it, which will be used the next time you enter a try-reflex or work-on shell.
+Existing sessions will not be affected—exit and re-enter your shell to use the changes.

-When you have completed some work hacking on the sub-repository, you can use the `hack-add` script to check your changes into try-reflex without needing to delete the repository, like so:
+When you have completed some work hacking on the sub-repository, you can use the `hack-add` script to check your changes into this repository without needing to delete the repository, like so:

 ```
 ./hack-add reflex
 ```

-You can then commit and push try-reflex without needing to delete the sub-repository.
+You can then commit and push reflex-platform without needing to delete the sub-repository.

 When you are completely done with a sub-repository, you can remove it using `hack-off`: